ANCIR/InvestigativeCenters.org/_posts/2014-07-30-investigative-dashboard.md

 Selected candidates will receive training by Investigative Dashboard staff.
 Preference will be given to candidates with intimate knowledge of national/public records (such as corporate, land, tax and other registries), wide network of sources and resources and familiarity with investigative media.

 Candidates will be required to provide Investigative Dashboard with a list of databases as part of the application process as well as two samples of work and a resume.

-Applications for the position of Investigative Researcher for ANCIR Probe Into Gold Industry in the Democratic Republic of Congo <a href="https://docs.google.com/forms/d/1lnDs6ILEbJt-W1BT1TvgMiT6fSmoHxo1ZjBlsqqLvWs/viewform?usp=send_form">can be done here</a>.

 Applications for Part-Time Research Positions with ANCIR's Investigative Dashboard Africa Team <a href="https://docs.google.com/forms/d/1OsPsVaqslq_Xf5RXJJdpB8y2dtY1t9bQB7tyVz_UhUA/viewform?usp=send_form">can be done here</a>.